 - Requires renewal of registration every 5 years

-- Name of business or legal name of individual
+- Name of business or legal name of the individual

 - Business activity